cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 # Install, configure, apply changes, uninstall a PAS tile

-Takes a PAS tile and some config and installs them on a foundation.
-Uploads the tile, stages the tile, configs the tile, applies changes, unstages the tile and then deletes it.
+This test will upload, install, stage, configure and uninstall a tile on a Pivotal Cloud Foundry foundation.
+At any point, if the step fails, the test will stop.

 ## Setup